 The grey-hued concrete blends into the background and serves as a fantastic base to let the other elements in this design stand out.
 Its light color creates a soft, subtle palette for the patio while acting as an impactful design element in an otherwise minimalist space.

-This kind of patio design is perfect for families looking to expand their living space without adding a lot of clutter.
+This kind of patio design is perfect for families looking to expand their living space without adding a lot of clutter, and the minimalistic appearance would look great with the simple addition of a patio heater.

 This back patio is brightened up with hardwood, luxury chairs surrounding a dark glass table.
 A traditional gothic-style chandelier hangs above the entire setup, and the ottoman carpet on the floor neutralizes the sharp angles and sleek, metal feel from the entire design so that it doesn’t become too overbearing.